FAQs

 Do you have a defined a decarbonisation pathway for the consumer goods and other industrials sectors?
 If not, is this something you’re working on/have plans to do?

-The team is currently working on a methodology which is sector agnostic and can be applied to companies outside the 11 sectors currently covered on Carbon Performance.
+The team is currently working on a methodology which is sector agnostic and can be applied to companies outside the 11 sectors currently covered on CP.
 The research is still preliminary and subject to resources and other project priorities.
 However, it is certainly something on our radar.

 How did TPI come about?

-TPI was initiated by a group of asset owners – including the Environment Agency Pension Fund and National Investing Bodies (NIBs) of the Church of England which, in its May 2015 Climate Change Policy had committed to developing a tool to assess the progress of companies’ transition to the global low carbon economy.
-These organisations are recognised as responsible investors and regard the issue of climate change as one of the most pressing of our times – hence seeking to build their own, and support other investors’, understanding of climate change risk and opportunity.
+TPI was initiated by a group of asset owners, including National Investing Bodies (NIBs) of the Church of England which, in its May 2015 Climate Change Policy had committed to developing a tool to assess the progress of companies’ transition to the global low carbon economy.
+These organisations are recognised as responsible investors and regard the issue of climate change as one of the most pressing of our times, seeking to support investors’ understanding of climate change risk and opportunity.
+The Environment Agency Pension Fund (EAPF) and Church of England Pensions Board co-founded the Transition Pathway Initiative (TPI) in 2016 to provide information on transition risk for free to investors.
+In 2021, the TPI turned from a voluntary initiative by asset owners into a not-for-profit limited company, which oversees the research by the LSE.
+EAPF is the vice-chair and Treasurer of the new limited company.

 Does TPI require companies to increase their disclosure on transition risk?